Wolverine971/9takes/src/blog/people/musicians/Miley-Cyrus.md

 Addressing her public image, Miley once remarked, **"I don't really think about what someone is going to think when I make a decision.
 I make decisions based on what's going to make me happy."** This attitude aligns with the Type 4's prioritization of authenticity over social acceptance.

-## Coping with Stress and Criticism: Miley's Type 4 Strategies
+## Navigating Stress and Criticism: Miley's Type 4 Coping Mechanisms

 Type 4s often struggle with criticism and stress, feeling things deeply and sometimes spiraling into self-doubt.
 Miley's coping mechanisms offer insight into how a Type 4 might navigate these challenges.